-Results for another four functions are presented in Figure~\ref{fig:prediction_post} and Table~\ref{tab:MSPEcomparison}.
-More data are utilized in these examples -- 30 each for fixed and uncertain inputs, and output measurements are assumed to be corrupted by noise.
-Such existence of output noise plays a role of regularization, and the value of $\sigma_n^2$ can be fine-tuned to prevent over- and under-fitting in GP regression.
-Similarly, predictions with and without an update of input location inference are shown for comparison.
-In Figure~\ref{fig:prediction_post}(a), both predictive mean functions have captured the pattern in the latent function; however, the one marginalized with the prior slightly underestimates at each wave peak and trough, while the other captures these values better.
+The results of the other four one-dimensional functions are visualized in Figure~\ref{fig:prediction_post} and Table~\ref{tab:MSPEcomparison}.
+More data are utilized in these examples -- 30 each for certain and uncertain inputs, and output measurements are assumed to be corrupted by noise.
+Such existence of output noise plays a role in regularization, and the value of $\sigma_n^2$ can be fine-tuned to prevent over- and under-fitting in GP regression.
+Similarly, predictions with and without an update of input location inference are shown in Figure~\ref{fig:prediction_post}(a) for comparison.
+Both predictive mean functions have captured the pattern in the latent function; however, the one marginalized with the prior slightly underestimates at each wave peak and trough, while the other captures these values better.
 On the other hand, the $\pm 2\sigma$ level of the GP predictions, represented by the width of color bands, has been significantly reduced because of the update of uncertain input locations by Bayesian inference.
-In the cases (b) and (c), substantial improvement in the GP predictive distribution has been observed according to the comparison of MSPE in Table~\ref{tab:MSPEcomparison}.
-Moreover, the advantage of our proposed method in Figure~\ref{fig:prediction_post}(d) is more evident.
+In case (b) and (c), substantial improvement in the GP predictive distribution has been observed according to the comparison of MSPE in Table~\ref{tab:MSPEcomparison}.
+Moreover, the advantage of our proposed method in Figure~\ref{fig:prediction_post}(d) is evident.
 The result with prior information shows a poor predictive mean estimation, while our method captures the latent function well, and the narrow uncertainty band shows a high confidence in the prediction.
 Among the four examples, in general, the proposed method with Bayesian inference for uncertain data locations consistently achieves a meaningful reduction in the predictive uncertainties and offers an improved predictive mean estimation for the GP regression.